OsaPL/Versus-Brawl/notes.md

 - `RabbitCatcher`: alright `"Data/Animations/bow/r_bow_sheathed.anm"`

-[h1]0.6:[/h1]
+[h1]0.7:[/h1]

-Some of these were already included in 0.5.9 pre-release [b]Added CTF gamemode, with new map: Border Sands[/b]
+Some of these were already included in 0.5.9 pre-release [b]Added Nidhogg, CTF, Race gamemodes![/b]

-[b]Added Nidhogg gamemode prototype:[/b]
-- Entry to the Jan 2023 Map Jam
-- Themes: Faith & Versus
-- Map name: Purple Waters

 [b]Added new playable maps:[/b]
 - Conquerors of the Desert, CTF
-- Purple Waters, Nidhogg (ALPHA)
+- Purple Dreams, Nidhogg

+[b]Maps reworked:[/b]
+- Imperial sewers, is now finished
+- Dank cave, now a TAG map, with some visual touchups
+- Gods Exile, touched up and converted into a DM map

 [b]Weapons additions:[/b]
 - DogHammer is now a unique two handed weapon, for smashing through a sturdy opponent.